freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 ---
 ## Features of Blockchain Technology

-Blockchain is almost always used in lieu of Bitcoin and cryptocurrency.
-However, there are many other places this technology can be used.
+Blockchain is usually thought of as Bitcoin and cryptocurrency.
+However, there are many other applications of this technology.
 We are barely scratching the surface of it.
-With all the hype around it, we know, the Blockchain Technology (BlockTech) is going to be huge.
+With all the hype around it, it's clear blockchain technology will play an important role in the future of applications and data.
 But what makes it unique?

 In this article, we are going to explore the key characteristic features of blockchain.